wachaon/wes/docs/README.en.md

 -   You can change the script engine to *Chakra* and write it in the *ECMAScript2015* specification.
--   It always runs 32bit *cscript.exe* , so there are no inherent problems in 64bit environment.
+-   It always runs 32bit *cscript.exe* , so it doesn't have any inherent problems in 64bit environment.
 -   With a modular system, you can develop more efficiently than traditional *WSH*
 -   The built-in module supports basic processing such as file input / output and output of colored characters to the console.
 -   You don't have to worry about encoding because you can have the file read automatically guess the encoding.